edf-re/gsp_solaris_PRD/README.md

 ## Overview:
 ### Push a button, get an optimized solar project
-The reason for Solaris' existance is to enable Project Developers and Originators to get the most competitive project configuration with the lowest possible LCOE in real time.
+The reason for Solaris is to enable Project Developers and Originators to get the most competitive project configuration with the lowest possible LCOE in real-time.
 The hope is that this leads to a competitive advantage such that EDF constructs an additional 150 MW project per year.
-This translates into ___$37.5M___ per year in value by assuming EDF realizes approximatley $75M NPV at CoD and assuming Solaris gets half credit for the project being built.
+This translates into ___$37.5M___ per year in value by assuming EDF realizes approximatley $75M NPV at CoD and assuming the Digital organization gets half the credit for the project being built.

 ## Objectives:
 - Lead to an extra 150 MW solar project per year.